rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 **Locations 2011–2020**: USA (x6), UK (x2), Spain, China.

 When I first started collecting data for this post, [PLDI 2020](https://pldi20.sigplan.org/track/pldi-2020-papers) did not have any information about visa-related issues on their website.
 I used the contact form on the website to ask about this information.
-The [General Chair](https://pldi20.sigplan.org/profile/alastairdonaldson) and [Program Chair](https://pldi20.sigplan.org/profile/eminatorlak) responded soon: they [updated their CFP](https://pldi20.sigplan.org/track/pldi-2020-papers#accepted-papers) to include the following statement:
+The [General Chair](https://pldi20.sigplan.org/profile/alastairdonaldson) and [Program Chair](https://pldi20.sigplan.org/profile/eminatorlak) responded soon: they [updated their CFP](https://pldi20.sigplan.org/track/pldi-2020-papers#accepted-papers) to include the following statement (emphasis mine):

-> PLDI welcomes all authors, regardless of nationality.
-If authors are unable despite reasonable effort to obtain visas to travel to the conference, we will make arrangements to enable remote participation or presentation by another attendee on behalf of the authors.
+> PLDI welcomes all authors, **regardless of nationality**.
+If authors are unable despite reasonable effort to obtain visas to travel to the conference, we will make arrangements to enable **remote participation or presentation by another attendee** on behalf of the authors.

 I'm glad that my poking around prompted this addition :-)

 ## ICFP

+**Locations 2011–2020**: USA (x3), Germany, UK, Japan (x2), Canada, Sweden, Denmark.

 The [ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers) (to be held in New Jersey, USA) CFP currently states: